 Best things to do in Barcelona

-The building of the Sagrada Familia began in 1882, From the very beginning to his death, Gaudi worked on the project.
-Even today, the building is not fully finished and it is estimated that it will finally be completed in 2026.
+The building of the Sagrada Família began in 1882, From the very beginning to his death, Gaudi worked on the project.
+Even today, they have not fully finished the building, and they estimate that they will finally complete it in 2026.

 Another of Gaudi’s works.
-Beginning in 1900 it took until 1914 for the park to be completed.
+The park took until 1914 to be completed.
+It began in 1900.
 The park was commissioned by Eusebi Güell.

 The Picasso museum

-Another excellent spot for tourists, The Picasso Art Museum shows many of Pablo Picasso’s early works that were created between 1895 and 1904.
-The museum was built during Picasso’s lifetime and houses one of the most extensive collections of artworks by the 20th-century Spanish artist.
-With 4,251 works exhibited the museum is housed in five adjoining medieval palaces in Barcelona’s La Ribera and a fantastic spot for art lovers.
+Another excellent spot for tourists is the Picasso Art Museum.
+It displays many of Pablo Picasso’s early works that he created between 1895 and 1904.
+The museum was built during Picasso’s lifetime and houses one of the most extensive collections by the 20th-century Spanish artist.
+With 4,251 works exhibited, the museum is housed in five adjoining medieval palaces in Barcelona’s La Ribera.
+It is a fantastic spot for art lovers.

 The best beaches in Barcelona

-Stepping out now into nature, there are plenty of things to do in Barcelona and outside of the Catalan capital.
-The beautiful seaside and coastal areas are ideal to relax and enjoy the Spanish sun, some of the best beaches include:
+Stepping out now into nature, there are plenty of things to do in Barcelona and outside the Catalan capital.
+The beautiful seaside and coastal areas are ideal to relax and enjoy the Spanish sun.
+Some of the best beaches include:

 - Sant Sebastià